|Conservation Work||Outdoor Adventures||Teaching||Gordon...||Who Am I?||Environmental Organizations I Support|

 pegs and a roll of duct tape).

 In 2006 and 2010, my daughter and I went to Haliburton, for a day of dogsledding with Winterdance Dogsled Tours.
-I got to drive an enthusiastic team of Siberian Huskies, while my daughter rode along in the sled!
+I got to drive an enthusiastic team of Siberian Huskies, while my daughter rode along in the sled.
 We had a blast... and so did the dogs!!
+In 2016, we enjoyed a fabulous Eco-adventure Tour at the Scenic Caves, near Collingwood: canopy walk, ziplines and cave tour.

-Closer to home, we involve ourselves in kayaking, bicycling, hiking, swimming, cross-country skiing, and snowshoeing at local parks.
+Closer to home, we involve ourselves in kayaking, bicycling, hiking, swimming and snowshoeing at local parks.
 We frequent several local wildlife centres and sanctuaries and do volunteer work for Wye Marsh, Aspen Valley Wildlife Sanctuary, Woodlands Wildlife Sanctuary and Shades of Hope Wildlife Refuge.

 I hope you enjoy our web pages.
 Feel free to drop us a line sometime, to share your nature experiences or to tell us what you think of our site.